MozzaBotAlt/Labsim-Von-MozzaBot/README.md

-Labsim was created by Long Infinity, Lithium class for MozzaBot Development Division(Education) and MRSM Langkawi.
+Labsim Von MozzaBot was created by Long Infinity, Lithium class for MozzaBot Development Division(Education) and MRSM Langkawi(Biology Unit) for ScienceShine.
-Usage of this software is for educational purposes and refer to other references for further understanding and information This website is mainly built by Ali MozzaBot I.
+Usage of this software is for educational purposes and refer to other references for further understanding and information.
+It uses IGCSE Biology Textbook as reference.

-##URL to Simulator
+## URL to Simulator
 URL to Labsim:
 - [Finalized](labsim.vercel.app)